web3-storage/w3up-client-examples/nodejs/simple-cli/README.md

 This example shows how to use the [w3up-client](https://github.com/web3-storage/w3up-client) library to upload files to the [Web3.Storage](https://web3.storage) platform.

-If you're looking for a fully-featured command line tool, please see [w3up-cli](https://github.com/web3-storage/w3up-cli) instead.
+If you're looking for a fully-featured command line tool, please see [w3up-cli][] instead.
 This example is intentionally minimal for demonstration purposes.

+Note that this example works best with small files, as it uses a fairly simplistic method of generating CAR files for upload.
+The more advanced CAR generation code in [w3up-cli][] will soon be incorporated into the `w3up-client` package, at which point this example will be usable for large files.
+Until then, please use [w3up-cli][] for large files.
+If you need the advanced CAR chunking in a JS app today, please open an issue and let us know.

 ## Usage